Frequently Asked Questions

 What happens if I go on vacation or miss a week?

 You are welcome to have a friend or family members pick up your share for that week.
 You may also switch from your regular pick up day if that helps (for instance, picking up Saturday in Albemarle rather than Tuesday at the farm because you were out of town then).
+Please let us know in advance if you need to switch locations so nothing goes to waste.

 Is this a good value?